romanpauk/dingo/docs/advanced-topics.md

 ## Runtime Notes

-Two runtime details are easy to miss:
+Some resolution details are easy to miss:

-- Dingo is runtime-based, so some wiring errors surface as exceptions
+- runtime registration errors surface as exceptions during resolution, while compile-time bindings can diagnose declared graph errors during compilation
 - shared resolutions can act as a cache for already-built objects
 - `shared_cyclical` supports cycles through two-phase construction and should be treated as a constrained escape hatch rather than the default model